Karina Ramos: Career

-After winning Miss Costa Rica 2014, her career took off to international level.
+After winning Miss Costa Rica 2014, her career took off to the international level.
 She has been modeling worldwide and walking at New York Fashion Week, Los Angeles Fashion Week and Miami Swim Week.

 Pageantry

-She has been a finalist in various beauty pageants including Miss International Supranational, International Livestock Queen, International Peace Queen, and Miss Tourism Latino.
+Karina Ramos has been a finalist in various beauty pageants including Miss International Supranational, International Livestock Queen, International Peace Queen, and Miss Tourism Latino.

 Miss Supranational 2012

-Karina represented Costa Rica at the third session of Miss Supranational 2012 in Plock, Poland.
-She placed in the Top 20.
-Became the first Costa Rican to advance in the semifinals at Miss Supranational.
+In 2012, Karina represented Costa Rica at the third session of Miss Supranational 2012 in Plock, Poland.
+She placed in the Top 20, and became the first Costa Rican to advance in the semifinals at Miss Supranational.

 Miss Belleza Americana 2013

 Karina represented Costa Rica at the Miss Belleza Americana 2013.
 She was the 3rd runner-up and won the Best Body award.

 Reina Internacional de la Paz 2013

 Karina represented Costa Rica at the Reina Internacional de la Paz 2013 and won the title.